 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Report of the Governing Body.
 The financial position of the College, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.
-At 31 July 2018 the College had loans of £5,369k.
-The College was in breach of its Net Operational Gearing bank covenant and had breached its Minimum Cash Balances covenant at four of the twelve month-ends during the year; the latest being in April 2018, though had been compliant since then.
-The College was compliant with its Debt Service Cover covenant and was able to meet all its obligations to its banker in terms of interest and loan repayments.
+At 31 July 2019 the College had loans of £5,082k.
+The College was compliant with all covenant requirements, these being Net Operational Gearing, Minimum Cash levels and Debt Service Cover.
 The financial plans are outlined under "Future Prospects and Going Concern" in the Report to the Governing body.
-They show that the College will continue to be able to service its debt through to at least the horizon of its financial plans which are to July 2020.
+They show that the College will continue to be able to service its debt through to at least the horizon of its financial plans which are to July 2021.